RetroAchievements/docs/docs/guidelines/content/screenshot-guidelines.md

 ## General Guidelines

 - No watermarks are to be present on any images.
 - Be sure to carefully look at the existing screenshots for a game before submitting more.
 Multiple screenshots of the same level or scene aren't that interesting - diversity is preferred (as much as the game allows).
 Do not rush and submit several screenshots of the first level just for the sake of submitting things.
+In games with multiple playable characters, like fighting games, don't use just one character.
 - Screenshots of menus generally shouldn't be submitted as in-game screenshots unless there's a good reason.
 Screenshots of gameplay are preferred.
+Also don't add too many shots of cutscenes at the expense of gameplay.
 - Try to make screenshots interesting in general - not just characters standing in idle poses at the beginning of each level, but shots with more action and energy as well.
 - Avoid submitting screenshots of spoilers - scenes that involve plot twists, unexpected characters or unexpected boss fights later in the game, etc. Use your best judgment. (completion screenshots are an exception, of course - the site will automatically obscure them as a spoiler)
 - Don't try too hard to be funny or provocative.
 It may depend on the nature of the game, but in general the screenshots should be neutral - it gets old if they're all trying to be silly.
+- Avoid adding potentially controversial or NSFW content.
+Even if it's in the nature of the game, screenshots (like other content on game pages) should generally steer clear of it.
+They can be censored if there's no other option.
 - If replacing a low quality primary in-game screenshot, consider reproducing its content if you feel it's interesting, or if it depicts a particularly iconic level or scene or something else that would be missed by the additional screenshots.

 ## System-Specific Guidelines